All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 • Many beautiful plants (such as cymbidium orchids) thrive when kept outdoors and then brought inside for occasional visits.

-• And moving indoor plants out into the rain is a great way to get rid of accumulated dust.
+• Moving indoor plants out into the rain is a great way to get rid of accumulated dust.

 You can move plants around until you find where they are happiest, and you may find this changes with the seasons.

-Hint: Look your plant up online, read the tag from the nursery and chat to our team of indoor plant experts to get to know your plants.
+Hint: Look your plant up online, read the tag from the nursery, and chat with our team of indoor plant experts to learn more about your plants.
 Their origins will give you clues on how best to treat them.

 Watering and feeding